smpnet74/coagents-travel/README.md

 4. **`KUBECONFIG`**
    - Description: Base64-encoded kubeconfig for cluster access
    - Value: Run `base64 -i /path/to/kubeconfig` and paste the output

+**Important Notes:**
+- Use **Repository secrets** (available to all workflows in the repository)
+- **Do not use Environment secrets** (those are for specific deployment environments)
+- These secrets will be available to the GitHub Actions workflow when it runs
+- Never commit these values to your repository - they are sensitive credentials

 ### CI/CD Workflow